Skip to content

 • We do not sell, rent, or trade your personal or financial data, and we do not use it to build advertising or marketing profiles.

 On crash reporting: Ledgerly includes no third-party crash-reporting or analytics tool.
-Because Ledgerly is distributed through Google Play, Google provides us with aggregated, anonymized stability information, such as overall crash rates, through Google Play's standard reporting for developers.
+If you install Ledgerly from Google Play once it is listed there, Google provides us with aggregated, anonymized stability information, such as overall crash rates, through Google Play's standard reporting for developers.
 This is a Google Play platform service.
-It is not something Ledgerly's own code collects or sends, and it does not identify you.
+It is not something Ledgerly's own code collects or sends, it does not identify you, and it does not apply to direct APK installs from our website.

 Storage, security, and backups

 Your data is stored in a database on your device.
-Sensitive items, such as your OpenAI API key, are encrypted using the Android Keystore system.
+Sensitive items, such as your OpenAI API key and your Ledgerly AI subscription key, are encrypted using the Android Keystore system.

 Permissions Ledgerly uses